Using Rolling Schema Upgrade

 - Run the RSU on each node in your deployment.
 See Apply a New Schema.

 You need the ID for each of your nodes to run a RSU.

 To retrieve the IDs for your nodes, do the following:

 To retrieve your service instance GUID, run the following command:

 cf service MY-INSTANCE --guid

-YOUR-INSTANCEis the name of your MySQL for PCF service instance.
+YOUR-INSTANCEis the name of your MySQL for Pivotal Platform service instance.
 Record the guid returned in the output.

 To identify the nodes in your HA cluster, run the following command:

 bosh -d service-instance_GUID vms

 GUIDis the guid you recorded in the previous step.